-The Group's only financial instruments measured at fair value as at 31 March 2020 are its currency derivatives, its investment in the EIB transaction and its loans advanced.
+The Group's only financial instruments measured at fair value as at 31 March 2022 are its currency derivatives and its loans advanced.
+In the prior year, the Group also had an investment in the EIB transaction measured at fair value through profit or loss which was settled before the end of the year.

-The fair value of the currency derivatives held by StateStreet and Northern Trust were estimated by Record Currency Management Limited based on the GBP-USD forward exchange rate, the GBP-EUR forward exchange rate, the GBP-USD spot rate and the GBP-EUR spot rate as at 31 March 2021.
+The fair value of the currency derivatives held by StateStreet and Northern Trust were estimated by Record Currency Management Limited based on the GBP-USD forward exchange rate, the GBP-EUR forward exchange rate, the GBP-USD spot rate and the GBP-EUR spot rate as at 31 March 2022.